gecio/gecio.github.io/docs/_optimist/changelog/index.en.md

 ## Upcoming

+- Upcoming changes to the Optimist platform will be listed here

+---

+## Completed

 ### 2021-08-24
 - Optimist Cinder Upgrade (Stein)

----

-## Completed

 ### 2021-08-18
 - Optimist Neutron Feature:

   We activated the internal DNS feature.
-This allows to assign dns names to neutron ports.
+This allows customers to assign dns names to neutron ports.
   Nova will automatically add the instance name as dns name to the neutron port.

 ### 2021-07-20